Kon-Tiki-2012

 Grade: C+

-I don’t know what has happened to the nominating process for the Best Foreign Language Film Oscar (it has been controversial for years), but it used to be you could count on any of the 5 nominated films to be interesting, edgy, and even controversial.
+I don’t know what has happened to the nominating process for the Best Foreign Language Film Oscar (it has been controversial for years), but it used to be you could count on any of the five nominated films to be interesting, edgy, and even controversial.

-Now, a few of the nominated films squeaking through barely rise above mediocrity and are such mainstream stories.
-Kon-Tiki is one such film.
+These days, a few of the nominated films squeaking through barely rise above mediocrity and are such mainstream stories.

-It tells the tale of a Norwegian scientist determined to sail, via raft, from Peru to the Polynesian islands to prove a Sun God, centuries ago, did the same voyage.
-He forms a team and off they go.
+It tells the tale of a Norwegian scientist determined to sail, via raft, from Peru to the Polynesian islands to prove a Sun God, centuries ago, made the same voyage.

-Supposedly based on a true story, the team faces the typical challenges in an oceanic adventure- bad weather, sharks, the raft in peril, dissent among the ranks.
-These high sea clichés have gotten to me recently.
+Supposedly based on a true story, the team faces the typical challenges in an oceanic adventure- bad weather, sharks, the raft in peril, and dissent among the ranks.

-For the top-tier foreign language group, I expected something more cutting edge and with more substance.
+For the top-tier foreign language group, I expected something more cutting-edge and with more substance.

 Oscar Nominations: Best Foreign Language Film